 $30+tax

-Location: Tour will start and end in the Hastings Sunrise area.
+This tour will explore the Sunset Neighborhood.
 Paid participants will receive the exact starting location after registering, approximately 2 weeks prior to the tour.

 Please note: